wvanderp/notes/projects/osrs-db/osrs-db.md

 Dynamic data should be stored in a database.
 A Runelite plugin automatically collects this data and stores it in a database.
 Intreating data points include:

-- player stats
+- Player stats
-- gear setups
+- Gear setups
-- player locations
+- Player locations

 A secondary goal for the dynamic data is to fact-check the static data.
 For example, suppose the static data says that a particular item is only obtainable after a specific quest, but the dynamic data shows that a player has that item.
 In that case, the static data is incorrect.